Grails-Plugin-Consortium/grails-cxf-client/README.md

 * Ability to dynamically reload endpoint url at runtime
 * More integration with soap header security
     * Ability to configure/inject custom security interceptor
+* Add catalog and binding support for wsdl2java script